TanmayGarg001/1_Java/README.md

 # JavaInit
-All of the basics of Java Udemy Course,YT vids,Collections Framework etc.
+All of the basics of Java Udemy Course,YT,Collections Framework etc.